firebase/quickstart-nodejs/TUTORIAL.md

 npm --prefix=functions test
 ```

 We've now fully locked down the data, so we go from 4 test successes to 4 failures.
-But from this point of security we can now start to allow operations with appropriate rules.
+But now that we're secure, we can start to allow database access with relaxed but appropriate rules.

 ## Let users create shopping carts

-Now let's look at at restricting how users can create a cart.
+First let's look at at letting users create carts in a secure way.

 1. Open <walkthrough-editor-open-file filePath="./rules-tutorial/quickstart-nodejs/cs-walkthrough/rules-examples/firestore.rules_template_2">firestore.rules_template_2</walkthrough-editor-open-file>.